javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

     // onmousedown
     let shiftX = event.clientX - ball.getBoundingClientRect().left;
     let shiftY = event.clientY - ball.getBoundingClientRect().top;

+    // There's another quick way to calculate the shifts.You can use event.offsetX and event.offsetY which will give you the position of the pointer relative to that target         // element.The offset values are calculated from the border of target element.So in case you have border set around the element then the values may be different otherwise       // this values will be equal to the one we get from above calculation for shifts.

     ```

 2. Then while dragging we position the ball on the same shift relative to the pointer, like this: